 Liabilities carried at amortised cost.
 Considering that most borrowings have variable rate of interest and that own credit risk of the Group did not materially change, the amortised cost carrying value approximates fair value.
 The fair value of liabilities repayable on demand or after a notice period ("demandable liabilities") is estimated as the amount payable on demand, discounted from the first date that the amount could be required to be paid.
-The discount rate was 2.37% p.a.
-(2018: 2.25% p.a.).
-Refer to Note 20 for the estimated fair values of borrowings (for current borrowings Level 2 inputs are used, for non-current borrowings Level 3 inputs are used).
+The discount rate was 3.19% p.a.
+(2019: 2.37% p.a.).
+Refer to Note 20 for the estimated fair values of borrowings (for current borrowings Level 2 inputs are used).
 Carrying amounts of trade and other payables approximate fair values.